JackDraak/2016Udemy/OLW-SkyDefender-Redux/Assets/_Scripts/README.txt

 @ lecture 119

+	re-do how speed-up/boosts work... should deactivate on death but isnt... suggest getting away from that invoke bullshit and just using booleans, eh?

 	drop power-ups - double damgae and/or fire rate for 20 seconds? health boost? one power-up to rule them all? let playerController give random bonus and flash text to show what it was?